The tube-shaped, golden-orange flowers of the Florida azalea (Rhododendron austrinum) show the warmer side of the color wheel. (photo by Jessie Keith)

 Wintersweet is a must-have shrub for the fragrant winter garden.

-Because of our unseasonably mild January in the Southeast, the bees and I are swooning over an astonishing number of fragrant, winter-flowering shrubs in the garden.
+Because of our unseasonably mild winters in the Southeast, the bees and I are swooning over an astonishing number of fragrant, winter-flowering shrubs in the garden.
 Why would Mother Nature spend so much effort creating intense fragrance for mid-winter flowers?
 Their floral fragrance and color is designed to lure early bees quickly and efficiently during chance […]

 Though the fruit is called a “drupe”, it doesn’t droop at all.
 These red V. opulus berries really shine in the landscape.